-The following definitions and definitions of Technical Specifications and Licensee Controlled Specifications apply to the Appendix of the ODCM.
-They are defined so that uniform interpretation of these Requirements for Operability may be achieved.
+The definitions of Technical Specifications and Licensee Controlled Specifications apply to this Appendix of the ODCM.
+The following additional definitions are defined so that uniform interpretation of these Requirements for Operability may be achieved.

 Term Definition Functional/Functionality A system, structure, or component (SSC) is Functional or has Functionality when it is capable of performing its specified function.
 Gaseous Offgas Treatment System A Gaseous Offgas Treatment System (e.g., the "Augmented Offgas System") is any system designed and installed to reduce radioactive gaseous effluents by collecting Primary Coolant System offgases from the main condenser evacuation system and providing for delay or holdup for the purpose of reducing the total radioactivity prior to release to the environment.

-Lower Limit of Detection (LLD) The LLD is defined, for purposes of this ODCM Specification, as the smallest concentration of radioactive material in a sample that will yield a net count above system background that will be detected with 95% probability with only 5% probability of falsely concluding that a blank observation represents a "real" signal.
-For a particular measurement system which may include radiochemical separation: $LLD = \frac{4.66 S_b}{E \bullet V \bullet 2.22 E6 \bullet Y \bullet \exp(-\lambda \Delta \tau)}$ Where: LLD is the "a priori" lower limit of detection as defined above as microcuries per unit mass or volume.
-S_b is the standard deviation of the background counting rate or of the counting rate of a blank sample as appropriate as counts per minute.
+Lower Limit of Detection (LLD)

+The LLD is defined, for purposes of this ODCM Specification, as the smallest concentration of radioactive material in a sample that will yield a net count above system background that will be detected with 95% probability with only 5% probability of falsely concluding that a blank observation represents a "real" signal.

+For a particular measurement system which may include radiochemical separation:

+$$LLD = \frac{4.66 S_b}{E \bullet V \bullet 2.22 E6 \bullet Y \bullet \exp(-\lambda \,\Delta \tau)}$$

+LLD is the "a priori" lower limit of detection as defined above as microcuries per unit mass or volume.

+$S_b$ is the standard deviation of the background counting rate or of the counting rate of a blank sample as appropriate as counts per minute.

 E is the counting efficiency as counts per disintegration.

 V is the sample size in units of mass or volume.

 2.22E6 is the number of disintegrations per minute per microcurie.

-6.0.1 Definitions ------- -------------
+Y is the fractional radiochemical yield when applicable.

+$\boldsymbol{\lambda}$ is the radioactive decay constant for the particular radionuclides and

+$\Delta \tau$ for plant effluents is the lapsed time between the midpoint of sample collection and time of counting.

+Typical values of E, V, Y, and $\Delta\tau$ should be used in the calculation.

+It should be recognized that the LLD is defined as an a priori (before the fact) limit representing the capability of a measurement system and not as an a posteriori (after the fact) limit for a particular measurement.

+DEFINITIONS